dylanfrankcom/EDMC-Steamshot/README.md

 # EDMC-Steamshot
 A plugin for EDMC which detects an uncompressed screenshot from Steam, renames it with relevant information, and retains EDFX / Reshade effects.

-The plugin takes a screenshot file created by Steam and generates a new name based on current star system and stellar body.
+The plugin takes a screenshot file created by Steam and generates a new name based on current star system and stellar body while retaining EDFX / Reshade information.
 The converted file can be saved to a different directory from the original file.
 The original file can optionally be deleted.

 # Prerequisites